jiriklepl/NSWI080/task-1/Homework-Input/documentation/documentation.md

 # Task 1 - Java RMI

-There will be many mentions of files that no longer exist, they will be stored in git repositories history
+There will be many mentions of files that no longer exist, they will be stored in git repositories history (along the implementations used for the particular step - they were modified to run multiple tests (for each measured variant) on isomorphic graphs)

 ## Local measurement